Stay tuned for up coming 2018 Volunteer Orientation dates….

 Not yet and here is why.
 Our volunteer program is based on a 3 paw system.

 All volunteers start here.
 The Paw 1 level gives volunteers time to become familiar with our shelter and staff.
-Volunteers will be at this level during their first 3 weeks and volunteer a minimum of 10 hours service during this time (maximum 2 hours each time you come to volunteer).
+Volunteers will be at this level until they complete their minimum of 10 hour required service (maximum 2 hours each time you come to volunteer).
 As a Paw 1 volunteer, you may help with cleaning such as dishes/laundry, outdoor kennel clean up and you can also make enrichment bags for the dogs.

 Volunteers interested in expanding their horizon can request additional training to advance to Paw 3.
-You will still do all of the things listed above, as well as host dog/puppy Play Groups with any dogs marked with Play Group tags (4 dogs per group).
-Paw 3 can also help out with donation jar pick ups (must be over 18 to do donation jar pick ups).
+You will still do all of the things listed above, as well as host dog/puppy Play Groups with any dogs marked with Play Group tags (2 dogs per group).
 Paw 3 also includes helping out with offsite events when needed

 I need court-ordered volunteer hours.
 Can I complete these hours at HSSM?